cypher256/java-extension-pack/README.md

 <br>

 ## Auto-default Settings
 Entries that do not have the following configuration in the user settings are automatically set to the default values of JDK Auto.
+To prevent it from being set, set the entry to empty.
 Note that a debug run is required to enable Hot Code Replace (Hot Deploy).

 |Configuration Name|Original Default|JDK Auto Default|
 |---|---|---|